goruck/radar-ml/README.md

 ![Alt text](./train-results/svm_cm_xy.png?raw=true "al projections svm confusion matrix.")

 You can see that there is only a slight improvement for using all projections over just the x-y plane but the model training time and model size (10MB vs 1.6MB) are far worse.
 It does not seem to be worth using all views, at least for this particular dataset.

+The most recently trained model (which uses all projections) and data set can be found [here](https://drive.google.com/drive/folders/1y8twF6puPXvedXhsFhff45HlMawgHzcS).
+This model has the labels ‘person’, ‘polly’ and ‘rebel’, the latter two being the names of my dog and cat respectively.
+You can easily map these names to suit your own household.
+The model has an input vector of 10,011 features made up of 5,457 features from the Y-Z projection plane, 3,872 features from the X-Z plane and 682 features from the X-Y plane.
+The number of features in each plane are a function of the radar Arena size and resolution with the default training Arena yielding these numbers.

 # Making Predictions
 The Python module [predict.py](./predict.py) is used to illustrate how predictions are made on novel radar samples using the trained SVM model.
 You should make sure the radar Arena, Threshold, Filter Type and Profile are similar to what was used for training (samples from different size Arenas can be used but must be scaled appropriately).
 Additionally, the observations need to be constructed from the same orthogonal planes as was used during training.